Buying a Condo or Condotel in Hawaii or California

-Buying a condo or condotel in Hawaii is much different from buying a condo anywhere else in the U.S. This is to be mostly accredited to the unique characteristics our condominium projects possess.
+Buying a condo or condotel in Hawaii or California is much different from buying a single family residence.
+This is to be mostly accredited to the unique characteristics that condominium projects possess.

 There are three types of condo classifications that will affect your financing options.
 That said, the category into which a condo falls will impact your down payment requirements and your interest rate.

-Pacific Home Loans has specialized in Hawaii Condo and Condotel financing since 2007.
+Pacific Home Loans has specialized in Hawaii and California Condo and Condotel financing since 2007.

-The 3 Hawaii condo classifications you need to be aware of are:
+The 3 Condo classifications you need to be aware of are:

 Condominium – Warrantable